-Greening The Town Centre
+Greening The Town

+Trees and plants are good for us.
+They are attractive in themselves.
+They improve air quality.
+Tending them and watching them grow feeds the soul.
 Greener Ipswich CIC runs on a ‘can do’ attitude.
 There is no reason why our town – the county town of one of the most beautiful counties in England – cannot be the jewel in the crown of East Anglia.
 It won’t happen over night and it’ll take some hard work, determination and enthusiasm.
 But together we can get there.
-No excuses.

 One of the main elements is to have a ‘green trail’ starting south of Christchurch park, running through the town centre and then along the Waterfront.
 In creating a green trail we will use a range of methods: